msuefishlab/pkings_gwas_2024_master/code/01_Terra/README.md

 ## Run Haplotype Caller
 1. Run `./wdl/haplotype_caller.2.wdl` with configuration `./wdl/haplotype_caller.2.json`

 This step takes a long time and is probably the most expensive part of the pipeline.
-Estimate for 177 samples is ~24h
+Estimate for 300 samples is ~24h

 ## Run Joint Genotyping
-1. Run `./workflows/msu_efishlab_joint-discovery-gatk4.3.wdl` with configuration `msu_efishlab_joint-discovery-gatk4.3.json`
+1. Run `./wdl/05_msu_efishlab_joint-discovery-gatk4.4.wdl` with configuration `05_msu_efishlab_joint-discovery-gatk4.4._inputs.json` and `05_msu_efishlab_joint-discovery-gatk4.4_outputs.json`
-This step takes a long time Estimate for 177 samples is ~12-24h
+This step takes a long time Estimate for 300 samples is ~12-24h

 You now have a RAW VCF for downstream analysis!!